Skip to main content

 Palette along the path

-The Hello example walks an 11-color palette using ctx.t.
-A colorShift prop animates the offset:
+The Hello example walks an 11-color palette using ctx.t, with a shift prop animating the offset each frame:

 "use gpu";